cyrichardson/docs-cloud-big-data/api-docs/cloud-bigdata-v2/general-api-info/cluster-status.rst

-.. cbd-dgv2-clusterstatus:
+.. _clusterstatus:

 ==============
 Cluster status
 ==============

 When you send an API request to create, list, or delete a cluster or clusters, the following cluster status values might be returned:

 -  BUILDING – The cluster is being provisioned.